lidofinance/vaults-wrapper/src/scenarios.md

 # Cases

-## Case 0: connection of wrapper to already created vault
+## Case 0.
+Connection of wrapper to already created vault
 - q: what's about connect deposit?

-## Case 1: two users can mint up to the full vault capacity
+## Case 1.
+Two users can mint up to the full vault capacity
 - user1 and user2 deposit
 - user1 mints stETH for all stvETH it has. user2 does the same
 - remaining minting capacity of the vault is zero or 1-2 wei due to stETH rounding errors

-## Case 2: user3 deposits and fully mints after user1 and user2
+## Case 2.
+User3 deposits and fully mints after user1 and user2
 - two users mint up to the full vault capacity
 - remaining minting capacity of the vault is zero or 1-2 wei due to stETH rounding errors
 - user3 deposits more ETH